 - taking action to enable all children to have the best outcomes

 Keeping Children Safe in Education – September 2018

 Everyone who comes into contact with children has a duty to safeguard and protect their welfare.
 If you have any concerns about a child, you must refer those concerns to the school’s designated person with responsibility for Child Protection (DSL) – that is Mrs Shilliam (Headteacher).
-If she is not available, then please speak to the deputy Safeguard lead (DDSL) Mrs Wood (Deputy Headteacher).
+If she is not available, then please speak to the deputy Safeguard lead (DDSL) Mrs Wood (Teacher).
 We also have two other members of staff who are fully trained – Mrs Martin (Pastoral Teaching Assistant) and Miss Williamson (Office Manager).

 Identification of child abuse is very difficult.
 Individual factors or indicators of abuse may not be particularly worrying, but in combination they can suggest that there is a serious cause for concern.
 There are four main areas of abuse, all of which have many indicators.
 These areas of abuse are

 Other factors may also potentially impact on children’s well-being, these include acute family stress, domestic violence, homelessness, racism or other discrimination.
 Sadly, child abuse happens to children of both sexes, at all ages, of all cultures, religions and social classes, and both to children with and without disabilities.

 If you are worried or concerned about a child, then please speak to a designated member of staff.

 Click here to access our: